HHS/meshrdf/Validation-criteria.md

     * Are there any SeeRelatedDescriptor/DescriptorReferredTo/DescriptorUI that are not defined in desc.xml?
 * For entry combinations, make sure the ECIN: A, has a descriptor that matches the parent descriptor, and B, has a qualifier.
 Also, make sure that it includes an ECOUT descriptor.
 (ECOUT qualifier is optional).

-(Likewise for every place that links from one resource to another resource that is defined/generated somewhere else, it would be a good idea to make sure that target resource is, in fact, defined.
+* Likewise for every place that links from one resource to another resource that is defined/generated somewhere else, it would be a good idea to make sure that target resource is, in fact, defined.

+* Verify that for descriptors, that their names match the preferred concept names, and that prefcon's preferred term's name.